AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/books/sword-coast-adventurers-guide/5-classes.md

 Also known as the Disciples of Saint Sollars the Twice-Martyred, the Order of the Yellow Rose is a solitary monastery of Ilmater worshipers in the Earthspur Mountains of Damara.
 It is known for loyalty to its allies and destruction to its enemies.
 Greatly respected on matters of truth and diplomacy, the monks work hard to survive in their remote sanctuary.
 The monks of the Monastery of the Yellow Rose use the remorhaz to test their disciples.
 Young monks must prove the power of their mind to overcome fear and pain by riding the beasts.

 The faith of Ilmater fosters far more orders of monks than other gods.
-Other llmatari monastic orders include the Followers of the Unhindered Path, the Disciples of St. Morgan the Taciturn, and the Sisters of St. Jasper of the Rocks.
+Other Ilmatari monastic orders include the Followers of the Unhindered Path, the Disciples of St. Morgan the Taciturn, and the Sisters of St. Jasper of the Rocks.

 Monks of Ilmater often travel as wanderers, begging for alms, seeking enlightenment, and relieving the suffering of others.
 They tend to follow the Way of the Open Hand, as described in the Monastic Tradition class feature in the Player's Handbook.